 This category includes both ecosystems and ecosystem services; climate change impacts of concern include effects on species and habitats, the fishing industry, and subsistence harvesters.
 Recommendations include:

-- Improve state’s capacity to manage fish and wildlife in the face of climate change
+- Improve the state’s capacity to manage fish and wildlife in the face of climate change.

 Public health issues of concern with global climate change include increased infectious diseases, risk of contaminant exposure, and vulnerability of solid waste management.
 Recommendations include:

 - Improve tracking and control programs for vector-, water-, and food-borne diseases.

 - Evaluate adaptation and mitigation options for potential adverse health effects.

 - Assess sanitation infrastructure risks and practices and arrange for possible modification, rebuilding, or relocation.

 - Assess and develop plans for archaeological sites at risk from erosion.

 Some of Alaska’s major industries, such as tourism, mining, oil and gas exploration, and shipping, are at risk from climate change; at the same time, climate change may create economic opportunities for these industries.
 Recommendations include: